gmorse81/boondoggle/README.md

 #
 # eg kubectl create secret docker-registry dockerregcreds
 pull-secrets-name: dockerregcreds
+# Specify 2 or 3 (default is 2) so boondoggle knows which version of helm command syntax to use.
+helmVersion: 3
 # when specified, boondoggle will add the following helm chart repos. if promptbasicauth is true,
 # it will ask for a username and password.
 helm-repos: